-To qualify for any of the trusted roles, these controls cannot reveal any discrepancies that indicate unsuitability as determined by PCH.
+Candidates are not qualified for any of the trusted roles if these controls reveal any discrepancies that indicate unsuitability as determined by PCH.

 4.3.3 Training requirements

 PCH provides the relevant and requisite training regarding procedures, administration, and technical systems associated with each trusted role.
 Training includes